-The following checklist includes all features that can be found on Industrial cranes.
+The following checklist includes all features that can be found on Grove cranes.
 Your crane may not have some features.

+Ove Overload less than 25%

+546 - Iloau 1835 tilali 20/0

-Ove Overload less than 25% 1 Jack Cylinders Inspect for leaking.
+1 Jack Cylinders Inspect for leaking.

 2 Outrigger Pads Inspect for deformation and cracked welds.

-Ove erload from 25% to 49% 1 Jack Cylinders Inspect for leaking.
+Ove erload from 25% to 49%

+1 Jack Cylinders Inspect for leaking.

 2 Outrigger Pads Inspect for deformation and cracked welds.

 3 Outrigger Beams Inspect for deformation and cracked welds.

 4 Outrigger Boxes Inspect for deformation and cracked welds.

 5 Welds Inspect for cracks.

 6 Paint Inspect for cracked paint which could indicate twisted, stretched, or compressed members.